vincentleandr/eth-token-transfer-app/README.md

 Before any development, I also [designed the UI](https://www.figma.com/file/Vg5s9I4A8IoLYYGVECfriG/ETH-Token-Transfer-App?type=design&node-id=0%3A1&mode=design&t=rByReZlEy2g3RKRI-1) using Figma.

 # Features
-This app is a pretty simple Web3 app that covers the basic and functionalities like:
+This app is a pretty simple Web3 app that covers the basic functionalities like:
 - Connect / disconnect Web3 wallet
 - Detect changes on wallet (account or network)
 - Transfer token e.g. ETH and ERC-20 token